 Will I have to manually enroll students, create a new account or request a Canvas course?

-No. The process will be similiar to the one we used with Blackboard.
-Your Canvas course shell is created each semester (see Canvas Course Creation Schedule).
+No. The process will be similar to the one we used with Blackboard.
+Your Canvas course shell is created each semester.
 Your roster will be added to your Canvas and synched with enrollment updates, so enrolled students will be able to see the course after you publish it.

 Can I import final grades from Canvas to Catalyst?

-Starting in Spring 2020, instructors will be able to import their Canvas grades directly to Catalyst, but this feature is not available in Fall 2019.
-However, instructors can move their Canvas grades to Blackboard, where they can then be uploaded to Catalyst.
+Starting in Spring 2020, instructors will be able to import their Canvas grades directly to Catalyst.
 A guide and template for this process are available here: Entering Grades from Canvas to Catalyst.

 Can I create my own Canvas course?

 No. Canvas course shells are created automatically.
 However, you can begin building your course in one of your Sandboxes.
 You will be able to copy your Sandbox content into your course shell, once it is available.